DHunnicuttSG/SRE/SQL/Project/Instructions.md

     **Advice is free...**

 **Part 2: Define the Database**
-Create a SQL script that performs creates your database schema The script should run from beginning to end without errors.
+Create a SQL script that creates your database schema The script should run from beginning to end without errors.

 **Part 3: Manage the Data**